learning-zone/python-basics/README.md

 Also, how would the answer differ in Python 3 (assuming, of course, that the above [print] statements were converted to Python 3 syntax)?

 -  kjalfkjaslf

 <div align="right">
     <b><a href="#">↥ back to top</a></b>
 </div>

 ## Q. What is the difference between range and xrange?
-How has this changed over time?

 - As follows:
     - `xrange` returns the xrange object while range returns the list, and uses the same memory and no matter what the range size is.